Tproducts/products/README.md

 ## The main skeleton of product service

-Test case can be ran with:
+TDD test cases can be ran with:

 ```
 nosetests